Kijong-dong: History

 The North Korean government says the village contains a 200-family collective farm, serviced by a child care center, kindergarten, primary and secondary schools, and a hospital.
-However, it is actually an uninhabited settlement built in the 1950s as part of a propaganda campaign to encourage South Korean defection.
+However, it is widely considered an uninhabited settlement built in the 1950s as part of a propaganda campaign to encourage South Korean defection.
 Some parts are used to garrison Korean People's Army soldiers manning a network of artillery positions, fortifications and underground marshalling bunkers along this part of the DMZ.

 The village features a number of brightly painted, poured-concrete multi-story buildings.
 Its layout is oriented so that the buildings' bright blue roofs and multi-colored walls beneath Kijong-dong's massive DPRK flag and flagpole, can be clearly seen from the South Korean border.
-Windows are either left unglazed or just painted onto exterior walls.
-Electrical lights on timers periodically turn on and off in some buildings.
-The buildings are concrete shells that are maintained by caretakers in an effort to preserve the illusion of activity.
+From the border, the main way of observing the village and surrounding ares is from the Dora Observatory, which provides binoculars to visitors to the DMZ.